SoftUni-Internal/interactive-content/EN/08-Validation-And-Error-Handling/01-Validation.md

 [slide hideTitle]

-# Why to Validate?
+# Why you should validate data

-**Data validation** is crucial, as it avoids the storage of "bad" information in your database.

-That means that we have to prevent the user from entering **incorrect** data.

-If the user enters **correct** data, we will store it in the database.

-But if it is **incorrect**, we need to return an appropriate message.
+**Validation** is the process of checking if data meets specific requirements.

+You should always perform validation to prevent **incorrect data** from polluting your database.

+If a piece of data does not pass the validation process, you should return an error message.

-In **web development**, data validation is performed by taking user input, usually from a form, and then comparing it to a valid model, or schema.
+Data validation in web development is performed by comparing user input with a schema or another valid model.
 [/slide]

 [slide hideTitle]

-# How to Validate?
+# How to validate data

 We can validate on the **server-side**, on the **client-side** and in the **database**.

 For best security, we should use all of the available methods.

-**Client-side** validation is not very useful because the user can change the code in the browser.
+**Client-side** validation is not very secure because the user can change the code in the browser.

-This validation does not protect or secures the application from incorrect data.
+This method does not protect the database from incorrect data.

-However, is significantly improves the experience of potential users, as it displays their mistakes as they type.
+However, it significantly improves the user experience by displaying error messages in real-time.

-In **server-side** validation, unlike the **client-side** one, the validation is not visible to the user.
+When validating on the **server**, the user does not have access to your code.

-This means that it cannot be **altered** or **disabled**.
+This way validating functions cannot be **altered** or **disabled**.

-When we want to validate the data that we are receiving, we must focus on the **server-side** validation.
+You should focus on the **server-side** validation.

-But we need to make sure that the database is also validated, since this is the last check before saving.
+However, you should still validate in the database to cover potential mistakes.

 In most database engines, there is **built-in validation**, which can be easily enabled.